Dates for 2019 Art of Improvisation workshops:

 The Art of Improvisation – the theatre of adventure

-The Art of Improvisation is a ten-week course that teaches basic improv skills and performance technique.
+The Art of Improvisation is a ten-week course based in Auckland that teaches basic improv skills and performance technique.
 Learn the skills that are the most valuable tools any actor, writer, comedian or any person can possess.
 You don't have to be a performer to do this course.
 Awaken the creative artist within and discover that to improvise is to free yourself.

 The Art of Improvisation develops narrative and story telling ability, physical awareness, spontaneity, detachment, focus, listening, communication, group skills and much more.